Labernator/HoR/Players/Kai/AdeptusMechanicus_initial_campaign_2nd_try.md

 Bionics (6++ Inv Sv)
 Veteran Skitarius (Friendly SKITARII / SCIARIAN models within 6" may reroll hit rolls of 1 in the shooting phase)
 Radiant Aura (Reduce enemy Toughness by 1 (non VEHICLE) within 6", does not stack with Rad-Saturation)
+Lex-Hailer (Add 3" to any of this units aura abilities)
 Gains XP

 #### Equipment